JoshMarino/gazebo_and_ros_control/README.md

 </package>
 ```
-and CMakeLists.txt.

-Additionaly, for our new sub-package we modified our previous files to work with the RRRBot definition:
+Additionally, for our new sub-package we modified our previous files to work with the RRRBot definition:
 	* .xacro
 	* .gazebo
 	* .yaml
 	* _control.launch
 	* _world.launch

-Essentially rrbot was modified to rrrbot, and the package name and file path were amended.
+Essentially RRBot was modified to RRRBot, and the package name and file path were amended.

 The one thing that does not require any change is the name of the world to be launched.
 This part in the _world.launch file remains the same: ' <arg name="world_name" value="$(find rrbot_gazebo)/worlds/rrbot.world"/>'.

 *1) Step one:*
-To create an extra link, the robot definitiona have to be modified in the package files.
+To create an extra link, the robot definitions have to be modified in the package files.
 The .gazebo file is updated with the new link definition:
 ```
   <!-- Link4 -->
   <gazebo reference="link4">